meet your wedding journalist

 The toast that made your best man cry.
 The moment your dad reached for your hand during the first dance.
 The conversation at Table 9 that no one else heard.
 The way your grandmother watched the ceremony with both hands pressed to her heart.

 Your wedding as the people who love you experienced it.
-Preserved in a way that photos and video simply can't capture.
+The narrative layer that sits alongside your photographs and video, completing the record of the day.

 Name tag for Hsing Tseng, a wedding journalist, on a wooden table.